stchan/PdfScribe/README.md

 ## Configuration

-In the application config file (PdfScribe.exe.config), there are two settings in the "applicationSettings" element:
+In the application config file (PdfScribe.exe.config), there are the following settings in the "applicationSettings" element:

 * ****AskUserForOutputFilename**** - set value to *true* if you want PdfScribe to ask the user where to save the PDF.
 * ****OutputFile**** - if there is a constant filename you want the PDF to be saved to, set its value here.
 Environment variables can be used.
 PdfScribe will overwrite each time.
 This setting is ignored if  **AskUserForOutputFilename** is set to *true*.